Nick Bjugstad Game Preview: Coyotes vs. Avalanche

 Bjugstad Stats vs. the Avalanche

-- On the defensive side, the Avalanche are giving up 102 total goals (3.1 per game) which ranks 17th in the league.
+- The Avalanche are 14th in goals allowed, conceding 103 total goals (3.0 per game) in the NHL.

 |2023-2024 Season